 Hiring a social media manager or finding a volunteer who’s up for the task is a great way to stay organized and on top of your online presence.
 A social media manager is responsible for curating and creating content and making sure it gets posted at the right time.

 If you’re a team of one, utilize a social media calendar to minimize your time spent creating content.
 Hubspot has a free calendar template you can use to get started.
 Knowing when to post and what to post will help you strategically plan content for your members, as opposed to overwhelming their feeds or posting haphazardly.

-Facebook is the most popular social media platform (1.59 billion monthly active users) but you shouldn’t limit yourself to one network.
+Facebook is the most popular social media platform (2.74 billion monthly active users) but you shouldn’t limit yourself to one network.
 We recommend using the social media platforms your target demographics use.
 Instagram, YouTube, and Twitter are major players in terms of their reach.
 By creating a diverse portfolio of social media strategies, you are likely to connect with more members and prospects.
-Twitter is a great way to get out a short message and interact with a large audience, especially if you use hashtags effectively.
+Twitter is a great way to get out a short, timely message and interact with a large audience, especially if you use hashtags effectively.
 LinkedIn's largest group of users is older, 46-55, in comparison.

-You can provide links to your website or event page. memberplanet’s donation, event, survey, and payment form modules have built-in URL shorteners, so you don’t need to worry about going over the allowed 140 characters.
+You can provide links to your website or event page. memberplanet’s donation, event, survey, and payment form modules have built-in URL shorteners, so you can save space for the character limit.
 (There’s no excuse for putting out an ugly tweet.)

 Social media is great tool for spreading the word about events, campaigns, and general information about your organization.
-It allows you to interact with your members consistently and in real time without flooding their inboxes with emails.
+It allows you to be social (obviously) and interact with your constituents consistently and in real time without flooding their inboxes with emails.
 Building a strong online presence can also attract the attention of potential members while keeping current ones engaged.

-Follow us on social media for more member management tips.
+Follow us on social media for more social media and membership management tips.